selkies-project/selkies-operator/setup/README.md

 > NOTE: this can be run multiple times with different regions.

-3. Create the workload identity bindinds:
+3. Create the workload identity bindings:

 ```bash
 (cd setup/infra/wi-sa && gcloud builds submit)